nemazeelaura/cheer-up-app/README.md

 -----------------------------------------------------------------------------------------------
-For project two I am creating an app that lets people bring a little happy into other people's lives by thinking of them and sending them an inspiring, cheerful or profund quote with this cheerUp App.
-This came from an idea mentioned in the project two guidlines.
+For project two I am creating an app that lets people bring a little happy into other people's lives by thinking of them and sending them an inspiring, cheerful or profound quote with this cheerUp App.
+This came from an idea mentioned in the project two guidelines.
 I always save good quotes that I hear and have been know to send my friends inspiring quotes especially if I know they're going through a tough time/ and also for no reason at all!